 I finished the Easter centerpiece I’d been working on in bits and pieces (flowers made from green straws and #2 cone coffee filters soaked in leftover Easter egg dye and left to dry.
 Carefully tear it open, fold accordion style 1/2 way, then wrap the other half around, tucking in the short corner.
 Twist bottom into a point, stick on straw, arrange in a vase or suitable substitute) I stuck saved cracked egg shells in the dye, too, and arranged them in the vase and on a plate (paper) around the vase, crumpled up a few extra dyed coffee filters to go with them.
 Cute and inexpensive.
-Not bad at all for a first try, while I’ve been ill, really.
+Not bad at all for a first try, while I’d been ill, really.

 You know, this reads exactly like every recipe online where I get annoyed by the blather and skim to the actual recipe, lol.